Life in Berlin

 Berlin has a 24h public transport system.
 The main S-Bahn and U-Bahn lines run all night on weekends (i.e. including Friday and Saturday night; Sunday night adheres to the weeknight schedule).
 On weeknights a night bus system replaces many of the S- und U-Bahn lines.
 There is always a way to get home using public transportation, even late at night.
 It might take you an hour longer than usual, but you can save the cab fare.
 However, taking a cab in Berlin is safe, so don’t be afraid to do so.

-FUBiS has an emergency phone which students can call at night and on the weekends.
-You will be given this number at the orientation meeting.
-During office hours the FUBiS team will also gladly help you in the office (Monday to Friday from 8:30 a.m. – 4:30 p.m. in Haus L, Malteserstr.
-74-100, 12249 Berlin).
+FUBiS has a 24/7 emergency phone that students can call at night and on the weekends.
+Students will receive the number of the FUBiS emergency phone as well as other important numbers to keep in mind in our pre-departure information package and again at the orientation meeting.
+During office hours, the FUBiS team will be available for students in the office (Monday to Friday from 8:30 a.m. – 4:30 p.m. in House L, Malteserstr.
+74-100, 12249 Berlin), via phone (+49 838 73472) and via email (firstname.lastname@example.org).
+During classes and field trips, students can always approach their instructors for quick help.

 If you have health problems during your stay in Berlin, you will quickly find a suitable doctor or specialist who can help you.
 It is very important that you have an international health insurance during your stay in Germany so that any doctor fees are covered.
 FUBiS offers an insurance package which includes an international health, accident and liability insurance.
 You will find further information here.